flipz357/smatchpp/README.md

 print(score) # prints a json dict with convenient scores: {'main': {'F1': 100.0, 'Precision': 100.0, 'Recall': 100.0}}
 ```

 Note that the measure returns a score of 100 even though the input graphs are structurally different.
 This is due to advanced standardization tailored to AMR, called de/reification rules that translate between different graph structures, ensuring equivalency.
 Please find more information in the [SMATCH++ paper](https://arxiv.org/abs/2305.06993) or the [AMR guidelines](https://github.com/amrisi/amr-guidelines/blob/master/amr.md).
-Note that although de/reified structures apparently can be quite different, in practice a parser evaluation score is not much different (with/without dereification), since gold AMRs are dereified by default (sometimes, parsers forget to dereify, and therefore by ensuring dereification as preprocessing, a more fair comparison is ensured).
+Note that although de/reified structures apparently can be quite different, in practice a parser evaluation score is not much different (with/without dereification), since gold AMRs are dereified by default (sometimes, parsers forget to dereify).
+The score without dereification, can be seen in [Example III](#ex-basicdefault-generic).

 #### Example XII: Best practice for AMR parser evaluation<a id="ex-best-practice-amr-corpus"></a>